Joiner12/Sweet/pages/index.md

 ---
-title: Example Timeline
+title: I have faith in what I see
 layout: page
 # add TimelineJS
 # timeline: demo-timeline
-timeline: theme-colors
+timeline: time-sweet-1
 timeline-options:
   hash_bookmark: true
 ---